Pierre Messmer

 Pierre Joseph Auguste Messmer ([pjɛʁ mɛsmɛʁ]; 20 March 1916 – 29 August 2007) was a French Gaullist politician.
 He served as Minister of Armies under Charles de Gaulle from 1960 to 1969 – the longest serving since Étienne François, duc de Choiseul under Louis XV – and then as Prime Minister under Georges Pompidou from 1972 to 1974.
 A member of the French Foreign Legion, he was considered one of the historical Gaullists, and died aged 91 in the military hospital of the Val-de-Grâce in August 2007.
 He was elected a member of the Académie française in 1999; his seat was taken over by Simone Veil.

 Early career

 Pierre Joseph Auguste Messmer was born in Vincennes in 1916.
-He graduated in 1936 in the language school ENLOV and the following year at the Ecole nationale de la France d'outre-mer (National School of Oversea France).
+He graduated in 1936 in the language school ENLOV and the following year at the École nationale de la France d'outre-mer (National School of Oversea France).